abpframework/abp/docs/en/framework/infrastructure/event-bus/distributed/index.md

 `ProductEto` can be put in a shared project (DLL) that is referenced by the Catalog and the Ordering microservices.
 Alternatively, you can put a copy of the `ProductEto` class in the Ordering microservice if you don't want to introduce a common project dependency between the services.
 In this case, the `EventName` attribute becomes critical to map the `ProductEto` classes across two services (you should use the same event name).

-Once you define an ETO class, you should configure the ABP Framework to publish auto (create, update and delete) events for the `Product` entity, as explained in the previous section:
+Once you define an ETO class, you should configure the ABP to publish auto (create, update and delete) events for the `Product` entity, as explained in the previous section:

 ````csharp
 Configure<AbpDistributedEntityEventOptions>(options =>